 With the parking lights or headlights on, rotating the right dimmer control upward will increase the brightness of the instrument panel lights.
 Rotating the left dimmer control will adjust the interior and ambient light levels.

-- The dimming of the touchscreen is programmable through the Uconnect system.
-Refer to "Uconnect Settings" in "Multimedia" for further details. - The ambient lights are only active when the headlights or parking lights are on.
+The ambient lights are only active when the headlights or parking lights are on.